Accessibility Tools

 The main hospital is on four levels: River Level (Level 0), Meadow Level (Level 1), Woodland Level (Level 2) and Sky Level (Level 3).
 Wards, clinics and other patient facilities are on levels 0, 1 and 2.
 Sky Level (3) is office accommodation only.

-The main entrance is at the front of the hospital and opens onto Meadow Level (Level 1) due to the nature of the site (The hospital is built on the side of a hill which means that there are also 'ground level' entrances to Accident and Emergency which is on Level 2 and River Level (Level 0).
+The main entrance is at the front of the hospital and opens onto Meadow Level (Level 1) due to the nature of the site being built on the side of a hill.

 Aconbury